Anthony-Constant/Dynamic-Passwords-AC/README.md

 Note: The maximum length of the password is 88 characters.

 ## License
-This script is released under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgements
 This script was developed by [Anthony Constant](https://anthonyconstant.co.uk/).